Proxy firms back splitting of chairman, CEO at Wells Fargo

 Boards that don’t split the position may be less likely to fire a poorly performing CEO, Glass Lewis said, citing academic research.
 A recent study of 152 Swiss companies, however, found no difference in market valuations between companies that separate and don’t separate the roles, Glass Lewis said.

-At the beginning of this year, Wells Fargo’s independent board members appointed Stephen Sanger, a former chief executive of cereal maker General Mills Inc (GIS.N), as lead director.
+At the beginning of this year, Wells Fargo’s independent board members appointed Stephen Sanger, a former chief executive of cereal maker General Mills Inc, as lead director.
 He replaced Philip Quigley, a former telecommunications executive who remained on the board.

 In 2011, ISS and Glass Lewis opposed Quigley’s election, raising questions about his independence because his son, Scott, worked for Wells Fargo.
 ISS and Glass Lewis are opposing his election again this year.